Refugee and South Hamilton Roads

 The first anchor rebranding at EASTLAND MALL occurred August 1, 2003, when Lazarus morphed into a Lazarus-Macy's.
 The location was fully "Macy-ated" March 6, 2005.

 In December 2003, the Columbus-based Glimcher Realty Trust had acquired EASTLAND MALL.
 A fourth remodeling had been planned by the previous owner.
 Glimcher went ahead with the project.
 A thorough renovation was done, which removed landscaping from mall courts, carpeted mallway floors and installed a children's play area in Center Court.

 In addition, the southeast-facing front of the complex underwent a dramatic transformation.
 30,000 square feet of "Streetscape" retail was added, comprising ten new store spaces.
 Moreover, a 1-level (120,000 square foot), Pittsburgh-based Kaufmann's was constructed.
 The mall now encompassed 1,025,800 leasable square feet and eighty inline stores.

 A fifth renovation of EASTLAND was in the planning stages for several years.
-This would have entailed demolition of the vacant Lazarus / Macy's structure and construction of a new J.C.
+This would have entailed demolition of the vacant Lazarus / Macy's and construction of a new J.C.
 Penney in its place.
 The project, originally scheduled to get underway in 2007, was quickly abandoned when the national economy turned sour.

 The Great Recession left the Glimcher Realty Trust with an upside down EASTLAND MALL mortgage.
-They decided to unload the property in an online auction, held in June 2014.
+They decided to unload the property in an online auction, which was held in June 2014.
 A single bid -of 18 million dollars- was rejected.

 preservenet.cornell.edu/publications/Longstreth Branch Store.doc